Understanding Lower Back Engagement in Deadlifts: Techniques for Safe Lifting

 The core muscles are one of the muscle groups that are heavily engaged and utilized in the movement providing stability to the spine and keeping the torso firm and stable.

-Engaging the core will also permit the bar to have an optimal path vertically upwards similar to the squat bar path which is also perpendicular, while allowing the bar to remain close to the body.
+By engaging the core, the bar can follow an ideal vertical path, akin to the squat bar path that remains perpendicular, ensuring the bar stays close to the body throughout the lift.
 The core muscles will additionally prevent lifters from hyperextending their spines at the top phase when the hips are extending.

 Lifters should fully exhale and engage the core before beginning the deadlift.